LEST is more than a program offering courses on legal skills and knowledge. It also provides unique opportunities for further exploration.

 For students interested in "test-driving" law school:

-We offer courses that are cross-listed from UB's School of Law as part of the LEST curriculum.
+We offer courses that are cross-listed from UBalt's School of Law as part of the LEST curriculum.
 These courses are taken at the School of Law, with law students, instructed by law professors, with LEST students blind-graded along with the law students—all at the much lower LEST tuition rate.
 This experience gives interested students the opportunity to sample the law school experience to see if it's right for them, and provides access to courses not otherwise available in our own course offerings.
-Our cross-listed law courses for the fall 2018 semester are Sports Law, Health Care Law, International Law, and Trademarks and Unfair Competition.
+Our cross-listed law courses for the spring 2020 semester are Workers Compensation, National Security Law, and Bankruptcy and Creditor Remedies.

 "My studies in the LEST program have significantly broadened my perspective on law, politics, and ethics. … It expanded my understanding of the world around me.
 Now, I’m able to think more critically and analyze complex cases and issues."